Glad to communicate with you. My full name is Claudio Tommaso Gnoli, pronounced /'klawdjo tom'ma:zo 'ɲɔ:li/, and this is my personal web space.

-My main interest is knowledge organization (KO), as it has been developing especially in library and documentation services, but can also be applied to any other knowledge source.
+My main interest is knowledge organization (KO), that is, how the complex of human knowledge can be best organized into systematic outlines.
+Principles for doing this have been developing especially in library and documentation services, but can also be applied to any other knowledge source.
 I have written introductory papers or chapters on KO in general, and the different types of KO systems and structures, both in English and in Italian; many are available online, occasionally in audio or video form.

-My favourite KO systems are faceted classifications, as conceived by SR Ranganathan and developed by the Classification Research Group (CRG): they are rich and powerful tools, though not so largely exploited yet (what computer people call "facets" tend to be only partial implementations).
+My favourite KO systems are faceted classifications: they are rich and powerful tools, though not that largely exploited yet (what computer people call "facets" tend to be only partial implementations).
 My involvement in updating the venerable Universal Decimal Classification goes in this faceting direction.

 - examining ontological views, especially emergentist evolutionism, the theory of levels of reality and the general systems theory, as philosophical foundations for KO, in both existing and new systems;